qyverlabs/qyverlabs/README.md

 ## Revolutionizing AI with Seamless Data Integration.

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Currently working on Qyver, an AI start-up powering advanced search, smart recommendations, and high-performance analytics through structured and unstructured data integration.
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2025 Goals: Make Qyver easily accessible to the main audience
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and write poems

 ### Links: